radareorg/radare2-book/src/first_steps/windows_compilation.md

 Any time you wish to enter this environment, open the Anaconda Prompt and re-issue `activate r2`.
 Conversely, `deactivate` will leave the environment.

 ##### Install Meson
-> **tip** All versions of Meson at or below 0.47.1 have a bug that prevent normal use on Windows.
-Because there's no official release with the fixes available, you must install from sources.
-The following steps will walk you through this.
-We will update this documentation as soon as 0.48 is officially released.

 1. Enter the Radare2 Conda environment, if needed (`activate r2`)
 2. Download https://github.com/mesonbuild/meson/archive/master.zip